 Some GOP lawmakers push against Oklahoma anti-abortion bills

-After years of trying unsuccessfully to have a baby, Derina Soles of Oklahoma said she was excited to attend her first ultrasound and find out the gender of the fetus she had been carrying about 18 weeks.
-But that excitement quickly turned to disappointment when Soles learned her fetus had anencephaly, a rare and untreatable defect in which a baby's brain and skull don't form properly.
+In this Monday, April 10, 2017 photo, Derina Soles fights back tears during an interview in Oklahoma City.
+After years of trying unsuccessfully to have a baby, Soles said she was excited to attend her first ultrasound and find out the gender of her new baby.

 Add your comments below